Quentin Tarantino Shamed By Actress Jameela Jamil For Casting Emile Hirsch, Says Actor Attacked Her Friend

-Actress Jameela Jamil, who plays Tahani on NBC’s The Good Place, publicly shamed director Quentin Tarantino on Twitter today for casting actor Emile Hirsch, who allegedly assaulted her friend, in his new movie.
+Actress Jameela Jamil, who plays Tahani on NBC’s The Good Place, publicly shamed director Quentin Tarantino on Twitter today for casting actor Emile Hirsch in his new movie.
+Hirsch allegedly assaulted her friend.

-Tarantino’s new project, Once Upon a Time in Hollywood, is a star-studded flick set in 1969 and based on the Manson Family murders, as previously reported by Inquisitr.
+Tarantino’s new project, Once Upon a Time in Hollywood, is a star-studded flick set in 1969 and is based on the Manson Family murders, as previously reported by Inquisitr.
 Hirsch is slated to portray hairstylist Jay Sebring, one of the victims murdered by the family.

 In a series of tweets, Jamil explained why 33-year-old Hirsch should not have been given a role in Tarantino’s upcoming film.